DataGeek404/DataGeek404/README.md

 <h2 align="left">Hi 👋!
-My name is JAmes Muchiri and I'm a FullStack Developer, from Nairobi Kenya</h2>
+My name is James Muchiri and I'm a FullStack Developer, from Nairobi Kenya</h2>

 ###